|

 Our dancers had the opportunity to learn part of the authentic Broadway choreography from this classic show.

-In addition to bringing professional dancers to our studios, Debbie also took our students to local, regional, and national conventions from Minneapolis to Dallas, and from New York to Las Vegas and Los Angeles.
+Debbie also took our students to local, regional, and national conventions from Minneapolis to Dallas, and from New York to Las Vegas and Los Angeles.

 Our students have attended Dance Caravan, Dance Olympus, Young Americans, Dance Excellence, Dance Masters, and many more, taking classes from national, and even internationally acclaimed teachers.